-While it's not known if reactive attachment disorder can be prevented with certainty, there may be ways to reduce the risk of its development.
+While it's not known with certainty if reactive attachment disorder can be prevented, there may be ways to reduce the risk of its development.

-- Educate yourself about attachment issues if your baby or child has a background that includes orphanages or foster care.
-This can help you develop specific skills to help your child bond.
-Resources include books, pamphlets, Internet sites and support groups.
-You may want to check with an adoption agency to identify educational materials and other resources.
+- Educate yourself about attachment issues if your child has a background that includes institutions or foster care.
+Ask your pediatrician about resources, check reputable Internet sites, or consider checking with an adoption agency to identify educational materials and other resources.

 - Take classes or volunteer with children if you lack experience or skill with babies or children.
 This will help you learn how to interact in a nurturing manner.

-- Be actively engaged with your child in your care by playing, talking to him or her, making eye contact, or smiling often, for example.
+- Be actively engaged with your child by lots of playing, talking to him or her, making eye contact, and smiling.

 - Learn to interpret your baby's cues, such as different types of cries, so that you can meet his or her needs quickly and effectively.

-- Provide warm, nurturing interaction with your baby or child, such as during feeding, bathing or changing diapers.
+- Provide warm, nurturing interaction with your child, such as during feeding, bathing or changing diapers.

 - Offer both verbal and nonverbal responses to the child's feelings through touch, facial expressions and tone of voice.

 - Reactive attachment disorder of infancy or early childhood.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed June 9, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed April 9, 2014.

 - Boris NW, et al. Practice parameter for the assessment and treatment of children and adolescents with reactive attachment disorder of infancy and early childhood.
-American Academy of Child and Adolescent Psychiatry. http://aacap.browsermedia.com/galleries/PracticeParameters/rad.pdf.
-Accessed June 9, 2011.
+Journal of the American Academy of Child and Adolescent Psychiatry.
+2005;44:1206.

-- Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
-Association for Treatment and Training in the Attachment of Children. http://www.attach.org/apsac.htm.
-Accessed June 9, 2011.
+- Chaffin M, et al. Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
+Child Maltreatment.
+2006;11:76.